 Why Do I Still Look Pregnant After My C Section Delivery?

 You may feel that you still look pregnant after a c section or a vaginal delivery.
-The reason is because your uterus is still really big.
+The reason is that your uterus is still really big.

-It grew from the size of a playing card, to the size of a watermelon!
+It grew from the size of a deck of playing cards, to the size of a watermelon!

 It doesn’t just shrink back to a pre-pregnancy size right away.
-It can take approximately 6 weeks to return back to normal.
+It can take approximately 4-6 weeks to return back to normal size.

 Another important thing you should keep in mind is that you might have Diastasis Recti.